parbo/vinzclortho/README.md

 I have not tested this under any serious loads, so please use with caution.

 ### What is it?
 It is a distributed key-value store (or a NOSQL database if you will) with an HTTP API.
 It is implemented in pure Python without any additional dependencies.
-It is inspired by [[http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html|Amazon's Dynamo paper]] and of other open source Dynamo clones, but mostly by [[https://wiki.basho.com/display/RIAK/Riak|Riak]].
+It is inspired by [Amazon's Dynamo paper](http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html) and of other open source Dynamo clones, but mostly by [Riak](https://wiki.basho.com/display/RIAK/Riak).

 ### Features
 * Distributed key-value store.
 Keys and values can be any data.
 * RESTful HTTP API
 * No SPOF, all nodes are equal in the cluster
 * Consistent hashing is used to be able to add nodes with a minimum of key ownership change
 * Data is replicated on N nodes, quorum reads (R) and writes (W) are used to provide the desired level of consistency.
 Currently, N=3, R=2, W=2 is hardwired.
-This setting provides read-your-writes consistency (since R+W > N, see the [[http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html|Dynamo paper]]).
+This setting provides read-your-writes consistency (since R+W > N, see the [Dynamo paper](http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html)).
 It also means that one replica can be down without affecting availability.
 * Vector clocks for versioning of values and cluster metadata
 * Read-repair of stale/missing data to recover from transient unavailability of nodes
 * Gossip protocol for cluster membership and metadata